KronosTheLate/CircuitComponentRounding.jl/README.md

 To remedy the situation, simply round your calculated values with the `roundE` function.
 The returned values can be directly plugged into your simulation, and the output can be formatted to match the labels in the component-storage.

 ## But what series should I round to?
-If you are not sure which series is available to you, use the function `series_values(series_number)`.
+If you are not sure which series is available to you, use the function `valuesE(series_number)`.
 This prints all the values in the given series `series_number` in the Julia REPL.
-Look for a series that matches the values in your component-storage.
+Look for a series that matches the values seen in your component-storage.

 ## Examples
 Lets start with loading the package.